JeyAsare/bootcamp/README.md

 ### Typography

-I primarily and only used Bebas Neue as my font-family in the game meaning all text being written is from this font.
+I primarily and only used Bebas Neue as my font-family in the game that meant that all text being written is from this font.
 I also used Sans Serif incase my primary font did not load on the page for any given reason.

 ### Colors/Colours